 Next in the ring we’ve got Genesis Extender (GE), created by Eric Hamm of Cobalt Apps.
-Weighing in at $39 for a single site license, GE is a Genesis plugin offering you total control over your site’s structure.
+Weighing in at $49 for an unlimited site license, GE is a Genesis plugin offering you total control over your site’s structure.

 What Genesis Extender Does